Stationary broken parity states in active matter models: Nongeneric behavior: Asymmetric steady states in active models

 We consider here the two-variable model

-where we choose $f(u_1) = \lambda u_1 - u_1^3$ as e.g.~in Ref.~\cite{ScBP1995pd}.
-In Eqs.~\eqref{eq:rd} $u_1$ and $u_2$ denote the activator and inhibitor, respectively, and $D$ the ratio of their diffusion constants; $\kappa$ is a source term for the activator and it is used as the control parameter.
+where $f(u_1) = \lambda u_1 - u_1^3$ as in Ref.~\cite{ScBP1995pd}.
+In Eqs.~\eqref{eq:rd} $u_1$ and $u_2$ denote the activator and inhibitor, respectively, and $D$ is the ratio of their diffusion constants; $\kappa$ is a source term for the activator and is used as the control parameter.
 The time scale ratio $\delta$ drops out when considering steady states.
-When $\varepsilon=0$ the local kinetics are of FitzHugh--Nagumo type; the additional term $\varepsilon u_2^3$ represents a generalization that corresponds to an amplification [weakening] of the inhibition for large $u_2$ values and $\varepsilon>0$ [$\varepsilon<0$].
-For our purposes the additional term is key because it destroys the resting asymmetric localized states present when $\varepsilon = 0$.
+When $\varepsilon=0$ the local kinetics are of FitzHugh--Nagumo type; for $\varepsilon\neq0$ the additional term $\varepsilon u_2^3$ represents a generalization that corresponds to an amplification ($\varepsilon>0$) or weakening ($\varepsilon<0$) of the inhibition for large $u_2$ values.
+For our purposes the additional term is key because the resting asymmetric localized states that are present for $\varepsilon = 0$ begin to drift whenever $\varepsilon\neq 0$.
+In other words, the additional term destroys the nongeneric nature of the model.

-The equations are invariant w.r.t. $\mathcal{R}_1: x \mapsto -x$ only.
+The equations are invariant w.r.t. $\mathcal{R}: x \mapsto -x$ only.
 As a result the parity-symmetric spatially localized states present in this model are again of two types, RLS$_\text{odd}$ and RLS$_\text{even}$, with odd (dark blue) and even (light blue) number of peaks, respectively, but this time organized within a standard snaking structure with no tilt.
 The resulting bifurcation diagram is shown in Fig.~\ref{fig:rd_snaking} for $\varepsilon=0$.
 In this case the presence of LS requires bistability between the trivial and the periodic states.
-Moreover, for this parameter value, the system also exhibits resting, linearly unstable asymmetric rung states (red), despite its nongradient structure.
+Moreover, for this parameter value, the system also exhibits resting, linearly unstable asymmetric rung states (red), despite its nonvariational structure.
 Furthermore, these same states begin to drift as soon as $\varepsilon \neq 0 $ as depicted in panel~(e).

 In the following section we analyze the nongeneric behavior exhibited by the five explicit models described in this section and explain its origin.